JiahengHu/JiahengHu.github.io/_posts/2018-2-14-Interesting Probability Questions.md

 Solution: Let $X_{ij} = \mathbb{1}$[persons i and j have the same birthday], then $E[X_{ij}] = \frac{n}{n^2}$.
 The total expected number of pairs of same birthday is $E[\sum X_{ij}]=\sum E[X_{ij}]=\frac{k(k-1)}{2n}$ where $k$ is the number of people we should have and $n$ is 365 days in this case.
 Let the equation equal to 1 so that we can solve for $k$.

+**8 You sample 36 apples from a farm's harvest of over 20000 apples.
+The mean weight of the samles is 112 grams with 40 gram STD.
+What is the probabiliyt that the mean wieght os all 20000 apples is within 100 to 124 grams?**

+Solution: This question involves the knowledge of mean and STD of sample mean and can be extended to Central Limit Theorem.
+Let $\mu$ be the mean weights of all apples.